wisnupramoedya/leetcode/README.md

 Note:

-- Unsuccessful answer is marked with "." before the file, ensuring it stays hidden.
+- Unsuccessful answer is marked with "-try" or "-fail" after the folder.

 ## Table of Contents
 - [Leetcode](#leetcode)